Mozu/mozu-theme-helpers/README.md

   check <path>                            Check if references are up to date.

-    --all                                 Check all supported versions of the Core theme instead of just the one this theme extends.

     --no-cache                            Skip the local cache.
-This results in a call out to the remote repository every time, instead of every day.
+This results in a call out to the remote repository every time, instead of relying on cache.

   compile <path>                          Compile theme scripts, respecting
                                           inheritance.